Bequest and Beneficiary Designation Language

 The correct language is as follows:

-A pecuniary bequest or a specified amount that will be given to the Diocese and/or its ministries and entities for perpetual or endowed purposes, is – “I hereby give, devise and bequeath _________ and No/100 dollars ($DOLLARS) to Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of St. Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, for (describe endowment/long-term fund) to benefit (describe use and purpose).”
+A pecuniary bequest or a specified amount that will be given to the Diocese and/or its ministries and entities for perpetual or endowed purposes, is – “I hereby give, devise and bequeath _________ and No/100 dollars ($DOLLARS) to Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of Saint Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, for (describe endowment/long-term fund) to benefit (describe use and purpose).”

-A residuary bequest or the remainder of an estate that will be given to the Diocese and/or its ministries and entities after allotting certain amounts to other beneficiaries for perpetual or endowed purposes, is – “I hereby give, devise and bequeath to Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of St. Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, ALL OR A PERCENTAGE of the rest, residue and remainder of my estate for (describe endowment/long-term fund) to benefit (describe use and purpose).”
+A residuary bequest or the remainder of an estate that will be given to the Diocese and/or its ministries and entities after allotting certain amounts to other beneficiaries for perpetual or endowed purposes, is – “I hereby give, devise and bequeath to Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of Saint Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, ALL OR A PERCENTAGE of the rest, residue and remainder of my estate for (describe endowment/long-term fund) to benefit (describe use and purpose).”

-A contingent bequest or designating the Diocese and/or its ministries and entities after the primary beneficiary pre-deceases the donor for perpetual or endowed purposes, is – “If (primary beneficiary) does not survive me, then I hereby give, devise and bequeath to Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of St. Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, DESCRIPTION OF PROPERTY for (describe endowment/long-term fund) to benefit (describe use and purpose).”
+A contingent bequest or designating the Diocese and/or its ministries and entities after the primary beneficiary pre-deceases the donor for perpetual or endowed purposes, is – “If (primary beneficiary) does not survive me, then I hereby give, devise and bequeath to Emmaus Foundation, Inc. d/b/a The Catholic Foundation, Diocese of Saint Petersburg, a nonprofit organization located at 6363 9th Ave., N., St. Petersburg, FL, 33710, Federal Tax ID #59-3519543, DESCRIPTION OF PROPERTY for (describe endowment/long-term fund) to benefit (describe use and purpose).”

 Beneficiary Designations Through Qualified Plans

-The Catholic Foundation and the Diocese of St. Petersburg may accept restricted amounts it receives as a designated beneficiary of a life insurance policy, deferred annuity contract, IRA, defined benefit plan, 401(k) plan, profit sharing plan or another qualified plan.
+The Catholic Foundation and the Diocese of Saint Petersburg may accept restricted amounts it receives as a designated beneficiary of a life insurance policy, deferred annuity contract, IRA, defined benefit plan, 401(k) plan, profit sharing plan or another qualified plan.
 Contact your plan administrator or the person who helps you with your account or insurance policy, such as your broker, banker or insurance agent.
 Most plans require the completion of a beneficiary designation form or have a process in place.
 When you are completing the form, provide them the appropriate language as noted below:

 For perpetual funds (endowments) designate the Catholic Foundation.